 - Naturopathy, Tai Chi and Dietary Supplements

-Before jumping into a CAM treatment, realize that like all medical treatments, CAM treatments also involve some degree of risk.
-And, as you may expect, some CAM treatments are more effective and safer than others.
+Before starting a CAM treatment, realize that like all medical treatments, CAM treatments also involve some degree of risk.
 And not all CAM practitioners have the same training and expertise.
-So do yourself a big favor and do some research, talk to your doctor, and be realistic about potential outcomes.
+So be smart and do some research, talk to your doctor, and be realistic about potential outcomes.
 And don’t ignore traditional treatments while using CAM therapies.

 The pros and cons of yoga.